Folklore

 The only Anglophone university in Canada to offer comprehensive folklore programs at all levels, Memorial is also a vital part of its community - one steeped in unique lifestyles and traditions, and where the study and celebration of culture and heritage is considered crucial.
 This provides folklorists with rich opportunities for innovative community partnerships and learning experiences.

-In the 40 years since its creation, Memorial's Department of Folklore has built an international reputation as a thriving, imaginative, eclectic, and highly professional department.
+In the 50-plus years since its creation, Memorial's Department of Folklore has built an international reputation as a thriving, imaginative, eclectic, and highly professional department.
 Ethnographic field research practices are fundamental to folklore studies.
-Excellent library and archive services are also available to graduate students, including the Folklore and Language Archive, the Centre for Material Culture Studies, and the Research Centre for the Study of Music, Media, and Place.
+Excellent library and archive services are also available to graduate students, including the Folklore and Language Archive and the Research Centre for the Study of Music, Media, and Place.

 Description of programs

-• MA – The MA program includes three options: 1) courses and comprehensive exam, 2) courses and thesis, and 3) courses and co-op education work term.
+- MA – The MA program includes two options: 1) courses and thesis, and 2) courses and co-op education work term.
 The MA can normally be completed in two years of full-time study.

 Minimum admission requirements